1913 Notre Dame Fighting Irish football team: Week 4: at Army

-Notre Dame burst into the national consciousness and helped to transform the collegiate game in a single contest.
-On November 1, the Notre Dame squad stunned Army, 35–13, on The Plain at West Point.
-Led by quarterback Gus Dorais and future head coach Knute Rockne at end, Notre Dame attacked the Cadets with an offense that featured both the expected powerful running game but also long and accurate downfield forward passes from Dorais to Rockne.
+On November 1, Notre Dame upset Army, 35–13, on The Plain at West Point.
+Led by quarterback Gus Dorais and future head coach Knute Rockne at end, Notre Dame attacked the Cadets with an offense that featured both a powerful running game and long and accurate downfield forward passes from Dorais to Rockne.

 This game has often been miscredited as the invention of the forward pass.
 Prior to this contest, receivers would come to a full stop and wait on the ball to come to them, but in this contest, Dorais threw to Rockne in stride, changing the forward pass from a seldom-used play into the dominant ball-moving strategy that it is today.